znly/rules_go/go/modes.rst

     NORMAL_MODE = "normal" # Build with the default options
-    RACE_MODE = "race" # Compile with the race detector enabled
+    RACE_MODE = "race" # Compile with the race detector enabled STATIC_MODE = "static" # Link in static mode

 These are the values you can use in mode parameters to some of the action generating functions of the Go toolchain_ object.
-These modes are automatically passed to the compile actions when you use one of the mechanisms in this document to control the compilation.
+These modes are automatically passed to the compile and link actions when you use one of the mechanisms in this document to control the compilation.

 Building static binaries